 The Memorial Day weekend was ushered in last week with some news from ESPN's Adam Schefter.
-Schefter, who posted his information on ESPN Dallas-Fort Worth, reported that the . were pushing hard to trade for disgruntled corner
+Schefter, who posted his information on ESPN Dallas-Fort Worth, reported that the Colts were pushing hard to trade for disgruntled Cowboys corner Mike Jenkins.

 Jenkins had been a starter in Dallas since 2009, a year in which he went to the Pro Bowl.
 However, with the Cowboys trading up in the draft to land LSU's Morris Claiborne and their big money acquisition of free agent Brandon Carr, Jenkins isn't starting anymore.
 It doesn't matter if he comes into Cowboys camp looking like Deion Sanders circa 1995.
 Claiborne and Carr are the starters, period.